See Frozen Acres for more information and contact details.

 Open Days are usually held in conjunction with the ACT Heritage Festival in April, but may be held at other times as well.
 Visit the new shelter at the heritage listed Mt Franklin precinct.
 Join a park ranger and Canberra Alpine Club members in discovering the history of the area.
 Look at some of the historic ski equipment that was used in the 1930s and 1940s.
 Take a stroll to the top of Mt Franklin and enjoy the fantastic view.
 Old and new members welcome (and friends, and everyone else…); if you’re not familiar with Franklin, come up and have a look around, and if you are, come up and chat to visitors!

-Snowsports ACT Ski Sale and Expo – held from 9am until 2pm at the Old Bus Depot Markets, Kingston.
+Snowsports ACT Ski Sale and Expo – held in May at the Old Bus Depot Markets, Kingston.
 X-C, Alpine, Snowboarding.
 New and second-hand gear.

 Run by SLOPES, the Back to Perisher weekend over Easter includes various events, such as a Fun Run, a Duck Race, a Treasure Hunt and a mountain bike tour.